erthink/ReOpenLDAP/README.md

  * `keepalive <idle>:<probes>:<interval>` for incoming connections
  * built-in memory checker, including ls-malloc
  * ready for AddressSanitizer and Valgrind
- * ready for LTO (Link-Time Optimization) by GCC/clang
+ * ready for LTO (Link-Time Optimization) by GCC and clang

 #### Fixes:
  * all from openldap/master and openldap/2.4 branches